pivot-access-ltd/bma-offline-docs/src/how-to-work-with-audit-event-logs-5987.md

 	Disable SSL certificate check
 ```

-<a href="#heading--how-to-report-audit-events-as-json-using-the-maas-cli"><h2 id="heading--how-to-report-audit-events-as-json-using-the-maas-cli">How to report audit events as JSON using the MAAS CLI</h2></a>
+<a href="#heading--how-to-report-audit-events"><h2 id="heading--how-to-report-audit-events">How to report audit events</h2></a>

-To report on audit-level events, you just have to add the `level` parameter, like this:
+To report on audit-level events, you just have to add the `level` parameter to the previous command, like this:

 ```nohighlight
 maas $PROFILE events query level=AUDIT